 For many people, their vehicle is their pride and joy and there are plenty of drivers who enjoy modifying their car and altering its appearance to some degree.
-Whether you’ve chosen to change the stock wheels to some shiny new alloys or have fitted an entire body kit, modifications are a way to personalise your car and can be a fun, rewarding project.
-However, when it comes time to eventually sell the vehicle, not everybody will share your taste.
+Whether you’ve chosen to change the stock wheels to some shiny new alloys, debadge your car or have fitted an entire body kit, modifications are a way to personalise your car and can be a fun, rewarding project.
+However, when it comes time to eventually sell the car, not everybody will share your taste.

 So, how much are modified cars worth?
 Can customising your car increase its value, or will it have a negative impact on the resale price?

 At webuyanycar, we are able to buy any vehicle, including modified cars that you may struggle to sell elsewhere.
 We can help you to find out how much your modified car is worth by using our simple car valuation tool, simply enter your reg number to receive an instant valuation.
 If you decide to sell your modified car to us after receiving your quote, you can then book an appointment at one of our 500+ branches and sell the same day if you wish!